elixir-cloud-aai/foca/examples/petstore-access-control/README.md

   [Petstore][app-specs] [OpenAPI][res-openapi] specification are validated
 * a [MongoDB][res-mongo-db] collection to store pets in is registered with the app
+* a [MongoDB][res-mongo-db] collection to store access control permissions in is registered with the app
 * [CORS][res-cors] is enabled
 * exceptions are handled according to the definitions in the `exceptions` dictionary in module [`exceptions`][app-exceptions]